 Unless you install your application on a server with Internet

 connectivity and a domain name, you need to use a program like

 submit your program to the autograder.

 Ngrok is a "freemium" product that provided a low-level of service for free.
 The free level of the product should be sufficient for the purposes of autograding your assignment for this course.
-If you cannot use ngrok at the free level, you should take a look at localtunnel which is a less-full featured product, but always free.

 You can watch a video demonstrating the use of Ngrok on Macintosh at:

 First you need to download and install ngrok from

 When you download the file it will probably end up in

 folder.
 You can double-click the ZIP file to unzip it to create a file